Cyclone Narelle Recovery Information

 Travelling into/out of Exmouth

-The Shire of Exmouth is currently closed to visitors and all non-essential entries.
+The Shire of Exmouth is re-open to visitors.

 Fuel availability and pricing may fluctuate in regional areas during recovery.
 Travel with caution, plan accordingly and fuel up as you go.
 Follow Fuel Watch for updates on fuel supply.
 You can call ahead to check fuel supply levels and follow MainRoads for road condition reports.